viv1kk/CBNST-LAB/README.md

 # CBNST-LAB

-This Repository consists of Lab Implementation of various Mathematical Algorithms used to find Root of an algebraic and trancendental equations.
+This Repository consists of Lab Implementation of various Mathematical Algorithms used to find Root of algebraic and trancendental equations.